Virtual reality headset: History

+In 2018, Oculus released the Oculus Go, a standalone headset running capable of running VR apps on embedded mobile computing hardware, thus not needing a PC or an inserted smartphone to operate.
+In June 2019, Valve released their own in-house SteamVR headset, the Valve Index.
+In an October 2019 report, Sony, Facebook (Oculus), and HTC were identified by Trend Force as the three largest manufacturers of VR hardware.
+2019 saw Facebook release the first-generation Oculus Quest, a successor to the Oculus Go concept which supports motion controllers and positional tracking with 6DOF.
+Subsequent releases of the Quest line included the Quest 2 (released September 2020) and Quest 3 (October 2023).

+Technology

 Resolution and display quality

-There are different optics and visual qualities that will affect how the individual perceives the image quality and how they experience the virtual world.
-The image clarity depends on the display resolution, optic quality, refresh rate, and the field of view.
+There are different optics and visual qualities that affect how an individual perceives the image quality and how they experience the virtual world.
+The image clarity depends on the display resolution, optic quality, refresh rate, and field of view.

 Because virtual reality headsets stretch a single display across a wide field of view (up to 110° for some devices according to manufacturers), the magnification factor makes flaws in display technology much more apparent.
-One issue is the so-called screen-door effect, where the gaps between rows and columns of pixels become visible, kind of like looking through a screen door.
+One issue is the so-called screen-door effect, where the gaps between rows and columns of pixels become visible, akin to looking through a screen door.
 This was especially noticeable in earlier prototypes and development kits, which had lower resolutions than the retail versions.

-Lenses
+Retina E-paper is a new technique that has been demonstrated.
+Based on electrochemically tunable WO₃ nanodisks, this display achieves pixel dimensions around 560 nm and a resolution exceeding 25,000 pixels per inch, approaching the limit of human visual acuity.
+Unlike conventional emissive micro-LED or OLED displays, Retina E-paper is low power and uses ambient light, making it a promising candidate for future VR / AR headsets.

+Optics

 The lenses of the headset are responsible for mapping the up-close display to a wide field of view, while also providing a more comfortable distant point of focus.
 One challenge with this is providing consistency of focus: because eyes are free to turn within the headset, it is important to avoid having to refocus to prevent eye strain.

 Fresnel lenses are commonly used in virtual reality headsets due to their compactness and lightweight structure.
 The lenses do not use multiple pieces of material in their lenses like other lenses, but the lens will be broken down into sections, allowing the individual to have a wider range of view.
 The issue seen with the lens consists of seeing the ridges of the lenses when the headset is not properly aligned on the head.

 The lenses introduce distortion and chromatic aberration, which are typically corrected in software.
 The lenses can also be adjusted dynamically to account for a user's eyeglass prescription so that the user can use the headset without corrective eyeglasses.

-Controllers

-Motion capture was used by Nintendo's Wii game console by having the player use a controller to interact with the game of their choice, often being sports games.
-Soon after the release of Nintendo's Wii, Microsoft's Xbox received a full body reading system called Kinect compatible with Valve's modding system.
-Later, Sony released a similar motion capture device for their PlayStation named the PlayStation Move.
-These gaming devices use motion capture to control avatars within a game, where the player's movements are copied by the avatar to complete the game.
-This means that the player is not truly engaged in the virtual reality world.